What is Ash Wednesday? The Meaning and Importance Explained

 Use our 40-Day Devotional Guide to lead you in prayer and scripture reading through the Lenten Season!

-During Lent, it's common for people to give up certain things as a way to practice self-discipline and grow closer to their faith.
-You'll hear about people giving up all sorts of things, like sweets, coffee, social media, or even habits like gossiping or complaining.
+On Ash Wednesday and during Lent, you'll hear about people giving up all sorts of things, like sweets, coffee, social media, or even habits like gossiping or complaining.
 The idea is to let go of something that you enjoy or rely on, and use that sacrifice to focus more on your spiritual life.

 The tradition of giving something up for Lent goes back to the 40 days Jesus spent fasting in the desert, facing temptations.
 By making a small sacrifice, people try to share in that experience and remind themselves of their faith's deeper meaning.
 It's not just about deprivation; it's about creating space for prayer, reflection, and acts of kindness.